COVID-19 FAQs: Immigration and Refugee Law

 - US citizens, including US citizens under the age of 18

 - the mother, father or legal guardian of a US citizen under the age of 18 who is accompanying them to Canada and also making a refugee claim

 - a stateless person (having no country of citizenship) who has lived or been “habitually resident” in the United States

 - any child under the age of 18 whose parents are not in the United States and who is not married or in a common law relationship

 - I just received a negative decision in my refugee claim.
 What should I do?

 You normally have a 15 day deadline to file your Notice of Appeal.
-However, all deadlines that would have fallen between January 1, 2020 and April 15, 2020 have been automatically extended to May 30, 2020.
+However, all deadlines this year have been suspended until further notice.
+When this situation changes, a Resumption Notice will be posted on the IRB website.
+You will have 30 days from the date of the Resumption Notice to file your Notice of Appeal.
 All IRB offices are closed but you can fax your Notice of Appeal to the fax number in the papers that came with your refugee decision.
 For more information, please check the IRB website for the latest updates.

 You can still apply for a legal aid certificate for your appeal.
 Contact us at 1-800-668-8258 from Monday to Friday, 8 a.m. to 5 p.m.

 - I filed my notice of appeal and had a deadline to send in my evidence and legal submissions.
 Is the deadline still the same?

 All RAD deadlines this year have been suspended until further notice.
 When this situation changes, a Resumption Notice will be posted on the IRB website.
 You will have 30 days from the date of the Resumption Notice to send in your evidence and legal submissions.